Geenivaras/tourndatafetcher/README.md

 Go to your smashdata.gg page

-Run in the web console
+Run in the web console:

 ```javascript
 function download(content, fileName, contentType) {